morganbengtsson/mos/doc/source/build.rst

 Build
 =====

-The only method documented here is how to include MOS in a CMAKE environment.
+The only method documented here is how to include MOS in a CMake environment.
 Other means of using the MOS library are possible, though not documented.

 Source code